Home » Woodcock Hunting » The American Woodcock Profile – Scolopax minor

 You can hunt the American woodcock across most of its range lying mostly in the eastern half of the United States.
 The seasons generally start in September and run through January, though each state has different regulations for timing.
 Nearly every state has a daily bag limit of three birds, but some states have different limits if combined with a daily limit of grouse.
 Just be sure to know the specific regulations before you go hunting.

 Hunting American woodcock is not all that hard, provided you find the right spots to look.
 Their areas will generally overlap with much of the same areas you’d look to find ruffed grouse.
 However, they will act a bit differently than a grouse.
-A woodcock will normally hold tighter than a grouse before flushing, so you may want to pause more frequently when walking through high quality cover.
+A woodcock will normally hold tighter than a grouse before flushing, so you may want to pause more frequently when walking through high quality woodcock habitat.
 They will might flush upwards to get above the cover and level out to fly away a hundred yards or so.

 This isn’t always the case.
 Sometimes they will fly erratically instead, making it tricky to smoothly swing a shot.
 Instead of shooting as soon as possible, like you would with a grouse, wait for the woodcock to stabilize.
 This is recommended if you actually like to eat them afterwards.
 The woodcock is a small bird and a shot under 10 or 15 yards can make the meat inedible.
 The trick is to learn the different flushes between grouse and woodcock so you can react appropriately.
 Once you figure that out, a mixed-bag upland hunt for grouse and woodcock is even more exciting.